BrunoFrancesco97/Software_Architectures/Task 4/tests/README.md

-Test used inside the application as samples.
+Test used inside the application as samples, you can use it in order to complete the default exercise inside the demo.

 Tests are divided in correct ones, they are:
 - test_success.py